maria-korosteleva/GarmentCode/ReadMe.md

 ## Issues, questions, suggestions

-Please, post your issues and questions to [GitHub Issues](https://github.com/maria-korosteleva/GarmentCode/issues).
+Please post your issues and questions to [GitHub Issues](https://github.com/maria-korosteleva/GarmentCode/issues).

 For other requests you can find my info on https://korosteleva.com/.